Felipe Coronel

-Felipe Coronel (born 3 September 2001) is an Argentine footballer who plays as a defender for Chilean club San Luis de Quillota.
+Felipe Coronel (born 3 September 2001) is an Argentine footballer who plays as a defender for San Miguel.

 Club career

 Born in Rosario, Argentina, Coronel started his career with Newell's Old Boys.
 In June 2022, he signed with Deportivo Maipú in the Primera Nacional.
 He spent two seasons more with them until December 2024.

 In 2025, Coronel moved to Chile and signed with San Luis de Quillota.

 Personal life

 At the same time Coronel played for Deportivo Maipú, he studied economics for a year.